deltacors/get-file-metadata/README.md

 # Get files metadata
-This Python script to retrieves the metadata of a PDF file.
+This Python script retrieves the metadata of a PDF file.

 ### What do I need?
 You can run this script anywhere, you just need: